leanprover/lean4/doc/make/index.md

   C++ change.
 The `lean` target can be used to build the same binary without copying it to `bin/`, which can be useful for quickly building a debug version without changing the binary used by the editor.
 The `LEAN_PATH` variable may need to be set to the location of `library/` manually in this case.
+Conversely, if you did a C++ change but the stdlib fails to build, you can use the `bin_lean_stage0` target to temporarily use `lean_stage0` as `bin/lean` so that you can fix the stdlib in your editor.
 * When making a parallel change in both Lean and C++, there usually is no simple way of writing C++ code that builds in both stage0 and stage1.
 In this case, temporarily set `-DREBUILD_STAGE0=OFF` to deactivate rebuilding `lean_stage0`,